mtkennerly/poetry-dynamic-versioning/README.md

   With newer versions of Pip, you can pass `--use-feature=in-tree-build` to make the `pip wheel .` and `pip install .` commands work.

-## Implementation
-In order to side-load plugin functionality into Poetry, this package does the following:

-* Upon installation, it delivers a `zzz_poetry_dynamic_versioning.pth` file to your Python site-packages directory.
-This forces Python to automatically load the plugin after all other modules have been loaded (or at least those alphabetically prior to `zzz`).
-* It first tries to patch `poetry.factory.Factory.create_poetry` and `poetry.console.commands.run.RunCommand` directly.
-If they cannot be imported, then it patches `builtins.__import__` so that, whenever those classes are first imported, then they will be patched.
-The reason we may have to wait for these to be imported is in case you've used the get-poetry.py script, in which case there is a gap between when Python is fully loaded and when `~/.poetry/bin/poetry` adds the Poetry lib folder to the PYTHONPATH.
-* The patched version of `Factory` will compute and apply the dynamic version.
-* The patched version of `RunCommand` will deactivate the plugin before executing the passed command, because otherwise we will not be able to do any cleanup afterwards.

 ## Development
 Please refer to [CONTRIBUTING.md](CONTRIBUTING.md).